-- Methods for communicating: - Electronic records can help share information on the district's website. - Prepare handouts. - Provide training for your staff, parents, or guardians. - If you communicate the school's food allergy management plan, families will understand what is being done to protect their children. - It is an important priority of the school nutrition department. - Precautions are being taken to keep students safe. - You have an emergency action plan if something unexpected occurs.
+- Methods for communicating: - Electronic records can help share information on the program's website. - Prepare handouts. - Provide training for your staff, parents, or guardians. - If you communicate the program's food allergy management plan, families will understand what is being done to protect their children. - It is an important priority of the child nutrition program. - Precautions are being taken to keep children safe. - You have an emergency action plan if something unexpected occurs.